ABOUT ME

 Pierre (left), me (middle), and Alec (right) at my wedding in September 2022 in Illionis.

-I am a historian specializing in the Vietnam War and the Global Cold War.
-Currently, I am a doctoral candidate at Ohio University (2020–), where I work under the supervision of Dr. Alec Holcombe, a leading scholar of the Democratic Republic of Vietnam and an intellectual heavyweight in the field.
-My studies with Alec have focused on modern Vietnamese history and also include broader explorations of Southeast Asia and the history of global communism.
-In addition to Alec’s mentorship, my coursework has benefitted from the expertise of Dr. Steven Miner, a specialist in the Soviet Union during the Second World War; Dr. Ingo Trauschweizer, a historian of the United States military during the Cold War; and Dr. Joshua Hill, an expert in modern Chinese history.
-Each of these scholars has been incredibly supportive and influential in shaping my understanding of the Global Cold War.
+I am a historian of the Vietnam War and the Global Cold War.
+Currently, I am serving as the 2026-2027 Sang-Kee Kim Postdoctoral Fellow in International Affairs of East and Southeast Asia at Harvard University’s Weatherhead Center for International Affairs.
+During the 2025-2026 academic calendar, as the America in the World Consortium (AWC) predoctoral fellow at the University of Florida’s Hamilton School.
+At the end of the predoctoral fellowship, I received my PhD from Ohio University (2020–2026) under the supervision of Dr. Alec Holcombe, a leading scholar of the Democratic Republic of Vietnam.
+My studies with Alec focused on modern Vietnamese history and included broader explorations of Southeast Asia and the history of global communism.
+In addition to Alec’s mentorship, my coursework included classes with a specialist on the Soviet Union, Steven Miner; a historian of the United States military during the Cold War, Ingo Trauschweizer; and a sinologist, Josh Hill.
+The historian of the Republic of Vietnam, Nu-Anh Tran, also graciously joined my dissertation committee as an outside reader.
+Each of these scholars has been incredibly supportive and influential in shaping my understanding of the Global Cold War from the perspectives of Vietnam, the Soviet Union, the People’s Republic of China, and the United States.

 Prior to attending Ohio University, I earned my Master of Arts degree at San Diego State University (SDSU), where I was mentored by Dr. Pierre Asselin, a leading historian of the Vietnam War and the Cold War.
-It was through Pierre’s dynamic graduate seminars that I developed a fascination with the history of the Vietnam War.
-His encouragement was instrumental in shaping my academic path.
-We really bonded at our program’s “Beer with History” social events.
-My studies at SDSU also included work with Dr. Gregory Daddis, a renowned military historian of the Vietnam War, who served on my thesis committee.
+It was through Pierre’s graduate seminars that I first developed a fascination with the history of the Vietnam War.
+His encouragement was instrumental in shaping my academic journey.
+My studies at SDSU also included work with Dr. Gregory Daddis, a renowned American military historian of the Vietnam War, who served on my thesis committee.
 My time at SDSU was rewarding both professionally and personally.
-During my graduate seminars, I got to know one of my classmates, Katie, who later became my best friend and wife.
+During my graduate seminars, I got to know one of my classmates, Katie, who later became my wife.

-While many doctoral students benefit from the mentorship of a single advisor, I have been fortunate to work with two distinguished scholars in the fields of Vietnamese and Cold War history.
-Both Dr. Holcombe and Dr. Asselin have enriched my scholarship, offering invaluable perspectives that have shaped my understanding of Vietnam’s role in the broader context of the Cold War.
+I have been fortunate to work closely with a handful of distinguished scholars in the fields of Vietnamese and Cold War history.
+Both Alec and Pierre have enriched my scholarship, offering invaluable perspectives that have shaped my understanding of Vietnam’s role in the broader context of the Cold War.

 Language Learning